 Student research projects

 Many of our students have the opportunity to explore a variety of real-world and theoretical applications of advanced mathematics through student research experiences.
 Students work closely with professors on a creative research endeavor, enhancing their problem solving and presentation skills throughout the process.
 Often this leads to opportunities for students to present their work at conferences and publish findings in a research journal.
 Areas of recent research interest include optimization, analytics, and graph theory.
-Furman students interested in doing research with mathematics faculty in summer 2019 should attend the research information meeting to be scheduled in the late fall.
+Furman students interested in doing research with mathematics faculty in summer 2019 should attend the research and internship information meeting at 12:30pm on November 14th, 2018.
 Applications will be due early in the spring term.

 Examples of Student Research Projects